i-dream-of-ai/video-editor/README.md

 ### Tools

 The server implements a few tools:
-- list-videos: List all your Videos on Video Jungle
-  - Returns a list of all videos available
 - add-video: Add a video from a URL
   - Returns an vj:// URI to reference the Video file
 - search-videos: Search videos using embeddings
   - Returns video matches based upon embeddings and keywords
-- generate-edit: Generate an edit based upon Video Files
-  - Returns a URI for finished video edit

 ## Configuration